marksherriff/cs3240-f24-website/final_exam.md

 See the signup sheet [right here](https://docs.google.com/forms/d/e/1FAIpQLSdXkI_2ASmmxc4M6Mr94zkhBMu2Lc2HemDvPeVtitNeBGNtjQ/viewform?usp=dialog) and in the announcement that was sent out on Tuesday, December 10.

-## Q: I signed up fort he final exam!
+## Q: I signed up for the final exam!
 Where do I go?

 The exam is in Rice 130, the same room we have class in.